remithomas/expressjs-api-starter-project/README.md

 ## Contributions

 Don't hesitate to submit issues, comments and pull request.
 This has been developped in TDD.

 ## ToDos / Plans

-- [ ] Blacklist tokens
+- [ ] Blacklist refresh tokens
+- [ ] Check if token use is blacklisted (the service is already created)
 - [ ] Register user
 - [ ] Add some seeds (to generate users for example)
 - [ ] Docker ready